Lollapalooza: Success and decline

 The inaugural edition in 1991 was a surprise massive success.
 For Dave Grohl of Nirvana, who saw it in Los Angeles, the festival helped change the mentalities in the music industry.
 The Butthole Surfers opened the day, playing in front of a big audience, and Siouxsie and the Banshees "were like the Led Zeppelin of that scene".
 "It felt like something was happening, that was the beginning of it all".
 In an interview filmed on the opening day in Phoenix, rapper Ice-T stated: "I know it is gonna be a tour people are gonna talk about for a long time".
 That year, Farrell also coined the term "Alternative Nation" when talking about the festival.
 In 2020, when rating the first edition as the greatest US tour in 35 years, Spin wrote that it "changed the trajectory of the '90s, helping usher the alternative era into the mainstream. [...]
 Lollapalooza provided a common home for artists on the mainstream periphery. [...]
 Lolla became the template for what became the modern American festival."

 The explosion of alternative rock in the early 1990s propelled Lollapalooza forward.
 However, MTV noted that the second edition was organized in a different way and included bands who had achieved commercial success.
 Journalist Kurt Loder commented: "By 1992 the music that had once been trumpeted as alternative was quickly becoming mainstream and the second Lollapalooza reflected the shift. [...]
 The 1992 headliners included acts such as Soundgarden and Red Hot Chili Peppers, bands that were hardly strangers to the mainstream pop charts".
 The 1992 and 1993 festivals also leaned heavily on grunge and alternative acts, and usually featured an additional rap artist.
-Punk rock standbys like mosh pits and crowd surfing became part of the canon of the concerts.
-These years saw great increases in the participatory nature of the event, with the inclusion of booths for open-microphone readings and oratory, television-smashing pits, and tattoo and piercing parlors.
+Crowd behaviors prominent at punk rock concerts such as mosh pits and crowd surfing became regular parts of the shows.
+These years also saw marked increases in the participatory nature of the event, with the inclusion of booths for open-microphone readings and oratory, television-smashing pits, and tattoo and piercing parlors.
 After 1991, the festival included a second stage (and in 1996, a third) for up-and-coming bands or local acts.
 Attendee complaints of the festival included high ticket prices as well as the high cost for food and water at the shows.
 The event took place at the Alpine Valley festival in East Troy, Wisconsin on August 29, 1992, and also at World Music Theater in Tinley Park, Illinois (near Chicago), where concertgoers ripped up chunks of sod and grass and threw them at each other and at the bands, resulting in tens of thousands of dollars in damages to the venue.
+The same summer, patrons at Great Woods in Mansfield, Massachusetts had torn up the venue's fencing and burned it in bonfires throughout the show.
+The tour then relocated its New England stop to the naval yard at Quonset Point for two years, until Rhode Island officials vowed to keep it out, and in 1995, the tour returned to Great Woods.